Email Hashing: The Trouble With Hashed Emails (HEMs)

 A hashed email (HEM) is a type of identifier created by applying a cryptographic hashing function (such as SHA-256 or MD5) to a user’s email address.
 This process converts the email into a unique string of numbers and letters that is not immediately human-readable.
 The idea is that brands, publishers, or platforms can use these hashed strings as identifiers without exposing the raw email address.

-For example, the email [email protected] might be transformed into a long alphanumeric code.
-If another company applies the same hashing method to the same email address, this may result in an identical hash, allowing the two parties to recognize a user in common without directly sharing the email itself.
+For example, the email jane.doe@email.com might be transformed into a long alphanumeric code.
+If another company applies the same hashing method to the same email address, they’ll get the identical hash, allowing the two parties to recognize a user in common without directly sharing the email itself.

-HEMs gained traction because they offered a marginally more secure alternative to third-party cookies, particularly as marketers looked for ways to maintain audience targeting and measurement in a cookieless future.
-Publishers, advertisers, and identity vendors often promoted HEMs with the belief that they:
+HEMs have gained traction because they offer a marginally more secure alternative to third-party cookies, particularly as marketers look for ways to maintain audience targeting and measurement in a cookieless future.
+Publishers, advertisers, and identity vendors often promote HEMs as a way to:

-The push toward HEMs stemmed from three major trends:
+The push toward HEMs stems from three major trends:

-- Perceived privacy: Because HEMs are not directly human-readable, some marketers view them as an alternative way to share and activate customer data.
+3. Perceived privacy: Because HEMs are not directly human-readable, some marketers view them as a “safe” way to share and activate customer data.

-However, HEMs carry major drawbacks that make them less effective and secure than durable, tokenized identifiers such as LiveRamp’s RampID.
+However, as the rest of this article will explore, HEMs carry major drawbacks that make them less effective and secure than durable, tokenized identifiers such as LiveRamp’s RampID

 Why HEMs Fall Short

-While HEMs are often positioned as a quick fix for a cookieless future, they carry limitations that undermine their effectiveness.
-From security concerns to weak persistence and measurement challenges, HEMs fail to provide the durability, interoperability, and security that modern marketers need.
+While HEMs are often positioned as a quick fix for a cookieless future, they carry serious limitations that undermine their effectiveness.
+From security concerns to weak persistence and measurement challenges, HEMs fail to provide the durability, privacy, and accuracy that modern marketers need.
 Below are the key reasons why relying on HEMs can create more problems than they solve.

 Hashed emails aren’t secure